-Notices produced from the batch run will not be mailed immediately.
+Notices produced from batch EDBC will not be mailed immediately.
 Notices will be held for a later release to give staff time to review and delete any incorrect notices.
-Although COLA notices will generate and be viewable on the Distributed Documents page, notice mailing will occur the evening of January 14, 2020.
+Although COLA notices will generate and be viewable on the Distributed Documents page, notice mailing will occur in the future.
+The specific date on which notices will be mailed will be conveyed after the PHE has ended and batch EDBC has been scheduled.